dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 * Detect template errors earlier: compiler detects binding errors during build rather than at runtime
 * Better security: evaluation is already done, which lowers chance of injection

-AOT in Angular also enables <a href="#tree-shaking" target="_self">tree shaking</a>.
+AOT also enables <a href="#tree-shaking" target="_self">tree shaking</a>.
 In the browser, an app compiled with AOT promotes a shorter total time to load and bootstrap due to being precompiled.
 Initial rendering time is also reduced because less code needs to be parsed.

 However, AOT will have a longer initial build time than JIT and would require a full recompile of the entire app if any changes are made.

 ### AOT Compilation Takeaways

 AOT compilation takes place before runtime and bundles all files together.
-It enables tree shaking, smaller downloads, and improved security.
+It enables tree shaking, smaller downloads, and improved security compared to JIT.

 To learn more about **AOT compilation**, check out the following resources: